What is Macrofinance?

 Macro in Risks

 Macro risks refer to political changes that are either controllable or uncontrollable.
 Usually, they affect all foreign activities that hamper investment opportunities and hurt the GDP of the involved country.
-Often, an acute effect may lead to high inflation and collapse of the currency.
+Often, an acute effect may lead to high inflation and a collapse of the currency.

 Macro in Economics